-Simon Wilson studied architecture at the University of Nottingham and the University of Sydney with a spell working at Patel Taylor Architects in between.
+Simon Wilson studied both in the UK, at the University of Nottingham and at the University of Sydney.
+His experience is wide-ranging from large-scale urban design schemes with Patel Taylor in London, to public projects with Lahz Nimmo in Sydney.

 His work with Johnson Pilton Walker included high profile projects such as renovations to the Sydney Opera House and the Australian War Memorial in Canberra.
 Simon joined esteemed practice Ancher Mortlock Woolley Architects before forming Potter&Wilson